-For the most bang for your buck, buying in bulk is the trick.
-This Japanese knife block set includes a paring knife, a utility knife, a serrated knife, a santoku knife, a multipurpose knife, shears, a honing rod, and four steak knives — all nestled in a bamboo block.
+Not only does this Japanese knife block set offer the most bang for your buck, it was also rated "excellent" by Consumer Reprots.
+The set includes a paring knife, a utility knife, a serrated knife, a santoku knife, a multipurpose knife, shears, a honing rod, and four steak knives — all nestled in a bamboo block.
 While all the blades are made from Japanese steel, they aren't as high quality or durable as the pricier knife, above, and may wear out sooner.
 However, several reviewers mention that this is a great introduction to Japanese kitchen knives and highly recommend this block set.

 One thing to note: The warranty on these knives is, frankly, confusing, as some reviewers report a one-year warranty, while the manufacturer's policy says this block set has a lifetime warranty.
 After reading the particulars, I'll say, regardless of the timeline, it'll definitely cost you in shipping to send these back to the manufacturers if you exercise the warranty.